 Why a Soil Reader

 It is the purpose of a college introductory soil course to define a survey of the various functions and applications of soil.
-The overarching objective of the soil reader is to introduce some generalizations that will start defining soil, soil science, help with management of soil as a natural resource, and to link the science back to uses of the soil medium in agriculture, engineering, ecology, environmental sciences, and ecosystem sciences.
+The overarching objective of the soil reader is to introduce some generalizations that begin defining soil, soil science, help with appreciating management of soil as a natural resource.
+Specifically a more direct aim is to link the science back to uses of the soil medium in agriculture, engineering, ecology, environmental sciences, and ecosystem sciences.

-A note about the geographic foci of the above proficiency objectives.
-Nearly all of the content of this reader is applicable to soil wherever soil is found.
+A note about the geographic foci of the above objectives and aims is that nearly all of the content of this reader is applicable to soil wherever soil is found.

 The Content menu has headings and subheadings.
 Once the Content menu has been expanded headings or subheading selected might require a second selection, on touch devices, or another click on devices with a pointing mechanism.